Renewal applications should be submitted electronically. Please see “How to Apply” for further information.

 - The company’s contact information.

-- If applicable, please submit a letter of agreement between the treaty trader and their legal representative signed by both parties and include contact e-mail address and phone number.
+- If applicable, please submit a letter of agreement between the treaty investor and their legal representative signed by both parties and include contact e-mail address and phone number.

 Section C (Applicant Information)